soundpress/RulesOfNYC/docs/c47/index.rst

    (2) Subject to the availability of funding, households that meet the continued eligibility requirements in paragraph (1) of this subdivision may receive additional one-year extensions after their fifth year in the LINC V rental assistance program on a case-by-case basis.

    (3) HRA will determine a household's eligibility for renewal of LINC V rental assistance at the end of each year of the household's participation in the program, subject to the availability of funding.
-Before the start of each one-year renewal period, HRA will recalculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to section 7-14 of this chapter.
-Except as provided in section 7-15 of this chapter, the monthly program participant contribution and monthly rental assistance amount will not change during the one-year renewal period, regardless of changes in household composition or income.
+Before the start of each one-year renewal period, HRA will recalculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to 68 RCNY § 7-14.
+Except as provided in 68 RCNY § 7-15, the monthly program participant contribution and monthly rental assistance amount will not change during the one-year renewal period, regardless of changes in household composition or income.

    (4) HRA in its discretion may waive any of the requirements set forth in paragraph (1) of this subdivision on a case-by-case basis if the household's failure to meet the requirement was due to circumstances beyond the household's control, or where non-renewal is likely to result in the household's entry into shelter.